tosin2013/aider-lint-fixer/README.md

 3. **Error Analysis**: Categorizes errors by type and complexity, prioritizes them for fixing
 4. **AI-Powered Fixing**: Uses aider.chat with your chosen LLM to generate and apply fixes
 5. **Verification**: Re-runs linters to verify fixes and reports success rates
+6. **Community Learning** (v1.9.0): Records successful overrides and generates GitHub issues to improve the system for everyone

 ## 🛠️ Development